Dipsingh/dipsingh.github.io/_posts/2022-5-14-IS-IS-Flooding.md

 ![Flooding Topology](/images/post11/topo1.png "Flooding Topology")

-In the above diagram, Labelled nodes will be the primary focus of our deep dive.
-Label consists of the last prefix of the node name and the IP of the loopback which derives the ISIS LSP IDs.
+In the above diagram, Nodes under `pdx1-b2` will be the primary focus of our deep dive.
+Node Label consists of the node name suffix and the last octet of the loopback IP.
 For example:

 ```text
 pdx1-b2-t1-r1 with LSP ID of 0000.0000.0013 is highlighted as t1-r1(13) under pdx1-b2 block.